-When using the TSM Backup Client, the location of a file - i.e. its directory/folder path - identifies that file.
+When using the Backup Client, the location of a file - i.e. its directory/folder path - identifies that file.
 This is because there can at most be only two versions of the same file held on the backup server.
-In contrast the TSM Archive Client allows unlimited versions of the same file to be kept and then for the source files on the local machine to be deleted.
-(Archiving of multiple versions of the same file is not recommended unless the contents of files are different and required.)
+In contrast the Archive Client allows unlimited versions of the same file to be kept and then for the source files on the local machine to be deleted.
 As such, the local directory/folder structure may provide little clue as to its archive contents and will certainly provide no information as to how versions of the same file differ.

 Possible solutions to the above are to add a README or INDEX file in each directory folder, listing descriptions, dates and times of each file archived in that location.
 Alternatively and/or additionally, an entry in the

 Descriptionfield may be used.
-By default TSM populates this field with the text "Archive Date: Date" which clearly becomes useless if you archive the same file twice on one day.
+By default the software client populates this field with the text "Archive Date: Date" which clearly becomes useless if you archive the same file twice on one day.
 We recommend that more descriptive entries in this field (max length 255 characters) be used for each file archived to group and distinguish archived files.